 6. In a cup, add the baking soda to the lemon juice (the acid activates the leavening powers of the baking soda).
 Get ready for some fizz!
 Mix this with the liquid ingredients.

 7. Beat in the flour mix and 1/4 cup of water.
-As the batter thickens, you’ll need to use your hands or a spoon to bring it to a cookie dough consistency.
+As the batter thickens, you’ll need to use your hands or a spoon to mix it to a cookie dough consistency.

 8. Get ready to roll!
 Pinch off walnut sized pieces of cookie dough and roll into a log about 1/3 of an inch thick.
 Greek women have preferences in their log “thickness,” and you also might want a thicker cookie.
 Just be sure to be consistent in the log thickness, since you want the cookies to cook evenly.
 Twist these logs into any shape your heart desires: braids, spirals, rounds, hearts.
 The possibilities are as endless as your imagination!

-Hint: This dough is sticky.
-Scatter a bit of flour on the rolling surface to make it easier to roll.
+Tip: This dough is super sticky.
+Scattering a bit of flour on the rolling surface will make it easier to manipulate.

 9. These cookies take about twelve minutes to bake when they are about 1/3 inch in thickness.
-If you’re making the almond version, they’ll be ready in about ten minutes.
+If you’re making the almond version, they’ll be ready in roughly ten minutes.

 Store in an airtight container and enjoy!
 They taste even better the day after they are made.

 *You might not have access to a vineyard, but you can now buy authentic Greek petimezi!
-Sia’s recipe is a nice variation on the original.
-If you want to go back to the Greek roots, order a bottle of petimezi, also sold as Greek grape molasses, and give it a go.
+If you want to go back to the Hellenic cookie roots, order a bottle, also sold as Greek grape molasses, and give it a go.
 Just use a search engine to find it online or in a Greek grocery store near you.

-The petimezi-based recipe is essentially the same as the pomegranate version, but you won’t need much additional sugar as grapes are naturally sweet.
+The petimezi–based recipe is essentially the same as the pomegranate version, but you won’t need much additional sugar as grapes are naturally sweet.
 Plus, no need for that first step of concentrating the juice: pour from the bottle right into the mixing bowl.
-Sia suggests cutting the amount of spices in half in order not to overwhelm the more delicate grape must syrup, but fans of spicy should ignore her advice.
+I suggest cutting back on the spices in order not to overwhelm the more delicate taste of grape must syrup, but fans of spicy should feel free to ignore my advice.

-You can also use petimezi as a natural sugar substitute, drizzle it on desserts and fruit, and use it as the key note in delicious Greek puddings and cakes.
+You can also use petimezi as a natural sugar substitute, drizzling it on desserts and fruit, and as the key note in delicious Greek puddings and cakes.
 Support Greek farmers and entrepreneurs struggling to make a living, and reward yourself with this Greek delicacy!